georgekosmidis/Geko.HttpClientService/README.md

 ```

 ## Contributing
-Feedback and contibution is more than welcome, as there are many more things to be done!
+Feedback and contibution is more than welcome, as there are many more things to do!

 Just as a sample:
-1. Expand the [IdentityServer4.Contrib.HttpClientService.CompleteSample](https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/tree/master/samples/IdentityServer4.Contrib.HttpClientService.CompleteSample) with more functionalities
+1. Expand the [IdentityServer4.Contrib.HttpClientService.CompleteSample](https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/tree/master/samples/IdentityServer4.Contrib.HttpClientService.CompleteSample) with more functionality.
-2. Support `JsonSerializerSettings` for ` JsonConvert.DeserializeObject<TResponseBody>(apiResponse.BodyAsString)` in [HttpClientService]( https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/blob/86262f016173bafd2c9ec4fbe70ac9eb1406042a/src/IdentityServer4.Contrib.HttpClientService/HttpClientService.cs#L300)
+2. Support `JsonSerializerSettings` for ` JsonConvert.DeserializeObject<TResponseBody>(apiResponse.BodyAsString)` in [HttpClientService]( https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/blob/86262f016173bafd2c9ec4fbe70ac9eb1406042a/src/IdentityServer4.Contrib.HttpClientService/HttpClientService.cs#L300).
-3. Remove hard coded values for `StringContent(JsonConvert.SerializeObject(requestBody), Encoding.UTF8, "application/json");` in [HttpClientService]( https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/blob/86262f016173bafd2c9ec4fbe70ac9eb1406042a/src/IdentityServer4.Contrib.HttpClientService/HttpClientService.cs#L252)
+3. Remove hard coded values for `StringContent(JsonConvert.SerializeObject(requestBody), Encoding.UTF8, "application/json");` in [HttpClientService]( https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/blob/86262f016173bafd2c9ec4fbe70ac9eb1406042a/src/IdentityServer4.Contrib.HttpClientService/HttpClientService.cs#L252).
-4. Support more than `ClientCredentials`
+4. Support more than `ClientCredentials`.
-5. Add logging
+5. Add logging.

-Many more are coming soon and all of them should be issues here, so feel free to open one and let's start discussing solutions!
+Many more are coming soon and all of them should be [issues](https://github.com/georgekosmidis/IdentityServer4.Contrib.HttpClientService/issues), so feel free to open one and let's start discussing solutions!